Healthdirect Free Australian health advice you can count on.

 • Learn about opioid dependency and get support at Reach for the facts.

-• Go to the Therapeutic Goods Administration (TGA) website for information on prescription opioids.
+• Visit the Therapeutic Goods Administration (TGA) for information about prescription opioids and changes to legislation.

 Learn more here about the development and quality assurance of healthdirect content.